 Family law can generally cause one spouse or the other to say things that are harmful about the other.
 In some instances, these statements could be untrue or hurtful.
 If a spouse has been a victim of Defamation, contacting an appropriate Orlando FL divorce attorney would be able to provide the necessary information to identify if the situation can be taken to court with the required evidence.

-Erin Morse Law Firm is a Family Law firm based in Florida, USA.
-At the Law Office of Erin Morse, competent, skillful, and expert lawyers are available to ensure that clients receive the right amount of care and work to ensure that their case goes through the right direction while making sure clients are satisfied with the service.
+No name is a Family Law firm based in Florida, USA.
+At the No name, competent, skillful, and expert lawyers are available to ensure that clients receive the right amount of care and work to ensure that their case goes through the right direction while making sure clients are satisfied with the service.